GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to break these down further to be able to delegate sub-functions to subsystems.***
 * Which information is exchanged between the system and external entities?
+* Which is the operational scenario, i.e., course of action, for the mission and the context in which the system of systems solution will exist?
 * Which modes and states does the system have?

   ***Rationale:  In my role, I need to understand the required system behavior in order to further design the system.***
+* Which operational activity shall be executed by which operational performer in the operational story?
 * Which system function is addressed by system requirement?
 * Which system functions are dependent on a systems mode or state?
 * Which users does the system support?
 What the system has to accomplish for these users?